internashionalist/atlas-Oregon_Trail_3000/README.md

 ### Resources

-	•	Health: Represents the player’s survival.
+	•	Health: Represents the party’s survival.
 If it drops to zero, the game ends.
-	•	Ammo: Used in combat encounters.
-Running out limits combat choices.
+	•	Ammo: Used in combat encounters to protect the party from danger.
-	•	Fuel: Essential for advancing through encounters.
+	•	Fuel: Essential for advancing through encounters in your vehicle.
 	•	Supplies: A general resource for various encounters and survival needs.

 ## Key Features

-	•	Dynamic encounter system with multiple choices and outcomes.
+	•	Dynamic encounter system with multiple choices and outcomes
-	•	Resource management with visible progress bars.
+	•	Resource management with visible progress bars
-	•	High-quality visual assets for immersive gameplay.
+	•	High-quality visual assets for immersive gameplay
-	•	Boss encounters with unique challenges.
+	•	Boss encounters with unique challenges
-	•	Exciting Midi Audio.
+	•	Exciting Midi Audio

 ## Bugs

 Audio is low quality.